JensenJ-Modding/JensenJ-Modding.github.io/youshallnottick/development-status.md

 # Development Status

-This page shows the various mod versions and version of Minecraft we support.
+This page shows the various mod versions and versions of Minecraft we support.

 ## Supported Game Versions

 For each game version, I will aim to support:

 -   The most recent release (e.g. 1.21.5).
--   The main modding version of the current Minecraft version (e.g. 1.21.1).
+-   The main modding version of the current major Minecraft version (e.g. 1.21.1).
--   The main modding version of the last Minecraft version (e.g. 1.20.1).
+-   The main modding version of the last major Minecraft version (e.g. 1.20.1).

 #### Mod loaders